yeyun111/pylivewire/README.md

 pylivewire
 ==========

-A crappy implementation of intelligent scissors/livewire Mainly based on this paper
+A crappy Python implementation of intelligent scissors/livewire Mainly based on this paper

 Mortensen E N, Barrett W A. Intelligent scissors for image composition[C]//Proceedings of the 22nd annual conference on Computer graphics and interactive techniques.
 ACM, 1995: 191-198.